Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Related Work

-In our specific context, we address the issue of multitask conflicts within current change detection methods by focusing on the coherence between semantic and height variations.
-We highlight the connection between negatively changed height, often associated with demolished buildings, and positively changed height, as observed in newly constructed areas.
+Zhu et al. \cite{zhu2020edge} underscore the unique challenge of correlating semantic maps with depth maps due to their significant but complex relationship.
+We explore a straightforward yet potent task-level transformation to navigate the intricacies of multitask conflicts.
+We highlight the connection between negatively changed height, often associated with demolished buildings, and positively changed height, as observed in newly constructed areas. }